 Day 2175 ~ Arches & Boring StuffApril 3rd, 2017

 Arches National Park is small by comparison, about 16 miles of road, which makes shorter visits possible.
 This is great, because sunrise or sunset is the best time to photograph and it's just not possible to get to everything before the sun gets too high.
 Being parked only a mile away is quite convenient so we made an early morning run before Peter had to get connected for work.

 Today we focused on the end viewpoint called Devil's Garden.
 On Saturday, by the time we arrived, all the parking spaces were full with more cars streaming in by the minute.
 Today, however, at 7:30am, everyone must still be asleep as the park was virtually empty; the rangers hadn't even arrived yet at the entrance booth so nothing to show or pay.
 We hiked the trail and knocked several arches off our list: Tunnel, Pine Tree, Landscape, Partition and Navajo.
 By the time we left at 11, the we had two people trying for our one spot.

 After a quick bite to eat, we headed into town to the gas station to dump and fill.
-I then dropped Peter and Sara off at the library before going with Anna to do laundry so she could pack clean clothes for her trip to Virginia in two days.
+I then dropped Peter and Nika off at the library before going with Nana to do laundry so she could pack clean clothes for her trip to Virginia in two days.